By Collins Makwala in Mpika

 Circuit City cruised to promotion from Division One last season and they deserved it, eventually finishing comfortably above second-place rivals Young

-But the Super League is a ruthless beast, and Circuit will need all their wits about them if they are to avoid being chewed up and spat out the big boys.
+But the Super League is a ruthless beast, and Circuit will need all their wits about them if they are to avoid being chewed up and spat out by the big boys.

 They don’t have experience in the squad, but the biggest matter will be if they have enough quality?
 Its right getting back to Division One for me.